Idylease Inn: The Newfoundland Health Association

 Dr. Day founded The Newfoundland Village Improvement Society in 1902 which was formed to "protect the interest of the residents and property holders of Newfoundland, New Jersey improve the conditions of the roads, secure better railroad service, and in general do whatever shall tend to increase the beauty and attractiveness of our village and its surroundings."
 Dr Day remained president of the society until his death at Idylease in 1906.
 Dr. Daniel Drake who was the resident physician and general manager of Idylease at the time of Dr. Days death became the principal stock holder of the Newfoundland Health Association which owned Idylease.
 George A. Day, Dr. Drakes brother was appointed assistant manager.

-In 1954 a doctor from Jersey City, NJ purchased Idylease from the Newfoundland, Health Association.
+In 1954 a doctor from Jersey City, New Jersey purchased Idylease from the Newfoundland, Health Association.
 Arthur Zampella, MD purchased Idylease Inn from the estate of Dr. Daniel Drake and converted the Inn into the Idylease Nursing Home.
 Idylease Nursing Home maintained a staff of 11 doctors and employed 65 people.
 Idylease Nursing home closed in 1972 and subsequently became a congregate living facility.
 Dr. Zampella died in January 1992 and is buried in the Newfoundland cemetery.
 Dr. Daniel Drake, is also interred there as well.

 On April 11, 2016 Film Producer Richard Zampella, the son of Dr. Arthur Zampella purchased Idylease.